LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 ### Running

-This library is available at Maven Central repository as **com.leonardozv:spark-connectors-aws-sqs:1.0.0** and can be installed in your spark cluster through the packages parameter of spark-submit.
+This library is available at maven central repository as **com.leonardozv:spark-connectors-aws-sqs:1.0.0** and can be installed in your spark cluster through the packages parameter of spark-submit.

 Dependencies needed to run this library are: